scalableminds/grunt-image-resize/README.md

 Determines whether images should cover the area specified by the width and height options.
 If set to `true`, the resized images will maintain aspect ratio by overflowing their dimensions as necessary, rather than treating them as maximum-size constraints.

+#### options.checkPortrait

+Type: `Boolean`
+Default value: `false`

+Gives an option to check if the image is Portrait.
+If it is Portrait, you can assign another option `portraitWidth` to assign a custom width for portrait images.

+#### options.portraitWidth

+Type: `Number`
+Default value: `null`

+An option to allow you to choose a custom width for Portrait images.
+You need the `checkPortrait` option to be set to `true` for this to work.

 ## More Examples

 ```js